For many things in life, you need to have a plan. When it comes to your current and future workforce, this most definitely is the case.

 Once you’ve mapped out your current workforce including their skills and needs, you’ll be able to plan ahead.
 At least in terms of potential skills gaps.

-If you know when people will retire, for instance, you can already start thinking of how to fill in the gaps they’ll leave behind.
+If you conduct a skills gap analysis, you will know when people will retire, for instance, and you can already start thinking of how to fill in the gaps they’ll leave behind.
 Are you going to use gig workers and shift to a more project-based kind of employment?
 Or do you prefer training existing employees?

 Or perhaps a combination of both?